Skip to main content

 A mortgage refinance replaces your existing home loan with a new one — typically to get a lower interest rate, reduce monthly payments, change loan terms, or switch from an adjustable to a fixed rate.
 You go through a new application and closing process.

 When you refinance a mortgage, you pay off your current loan with a brand-new one — ideally on better terms.
 The new loan can come from your existing lender or any other mortgage lender.
 Because you're taking out a new mortgage, you go through a full underwriting process again: income verification, credit pull, appraisal, and a new round of closing costs.
-The CFPB's refinancing guide covers the process and key questions to ask before you start.
+Ask your lender about rate, term, and total closing costs before you start.

 Common reasons homeowners refinance